KEYNOTE SPEAKER - MICHELLE POLER

 Steve Noblett - Steve has been the Executive Director of CCHF since 2007.
 He has been involved in church planting and Christian leadership development in the U.S., the U.K., southern and central Africa, India, and Central America.
 In 1993 he founded City Builders Youth Organization, a youth-based Christian community development organization in urban Memphis.
 "There is no great field of need or opportunity than among the underserved.
 Christian healthcare to the poor is a major key in helping the church to break out of its bubble and reconnect the world with the message of Christ and His Kingdom."
 In addition to his work with CCHF, Steve and his wife, Victoria, continue to work with urban youth in a under-resourced area of Memphis.
 They have two grown daughters and a foster-son, all of whom love Jesus, and are committed to serving Christ by serving others.

-Tabitha Pederson - Tabitha Pederson spent the last 3.5 years implementing, evaluating, and expanding the Social and Behavioral Health Intervention Services department at Volunteers in Medicine of Southern Nevada (VMSN), an integrated health care facility for the uninsured.
+Tabitha Pederson - Tabitha Pederson is the Chief Operating Officer at Volunteers in Medicine of Southern Nevada (VMSN), an integrated health care facility for the uninsured.
+Before she moved into operations, Tabitha spent 3.5 years implementing, evaluating, and expanding the Social and Behavioral Health Intervention Services department at VMSN.
 Tabitha has Master’s degree in Social Services Administration - Clinical Practice from University of Chicago and Bachelor’s degree from Northwestern College where she studied Business Marketing and Management.
 She spent the last 10 years working in agencies providing various social and behavioral health services for people living with chronic illnesses.
 Tabitha understands the impact integrated healthcare has on those in need and is excited about being a part of VMSN's mission every day.

 Mike Romagnoli - Mike Romagnoli is the Executive Director of the Community Health Care Clinic in Normal, Illinois.
 Mike earned Bachelor of Arts degrees in political science, anthropology and Spanish from Ripon College in Ripon, Wisconsin, and a Master of Arts in Spanish from Illinois State University in Normal.
 His time at the Clinic began 14 years ago as a volunteer Spanish interpreter.
 Since then he has worked in nearly every staff position within the Clinic, most recently Operations Manager.
 Mike lives in Heyworth with his wife and two dogs.
 When he’s not at the Clinic Mike enjoys hunting, fishing, cooking and traveling.

 Angie Settle - Dr. Angie Settle, DNP, APRN, BC, FNP, is the CEO of WV Health Right, the state's oldest and largest free and charitable clinic that cares for 27,500 patients with medical, dental, specialty, pharmaceutical, behavioral health, substance use disorder care, on-site and mobile harm reduction services, health education, vision and mobile dental services.
-She holds a B.S. in Nursing, a Master's in Nursing (FNP) and a Doctorate in Nursing Practice.
+She holds a B.S. in Nursing, a Master's in Nursing (FNP), a Doctorate in Nursing Practice and is currently attending Harvard University studying Nonprofit Leadership in their Executive program.
 Angie has been with the clinic for 22 years and continues to provide care monthly to those in need in addition to her role of CEO.
 She is the recipient of NAFC's RWJF Health Equity award for 2018.

 Jennifer Snow - Jennifer Snow, MBA, provides system-wide strategy, development and program management around community health.
 Improving the health of the communities served by Prisma Health throughout South Carolina by developing the relationships necessary to create innovative care delivery models in the neighborhoods our patients reside.